ckir/phpjsonrpc/README.md

 phpjsonrpc
 ==========
 Trivial programming tasks exposed as JSON-RPC methods.
+These methods are writen in PHP but can be used from any programming language.

 Working Url
 ===========